yilincliao8697/ai_job_support/README.md

 # AI Job Hunting Platform

 A personal AI-powered job hunting platform that runs entirely on your own machine.
 Point it at a job description and it tailors your resume, writes a cover letter, and tracks the application — all in one flow.
-Additional tools to help with company research, thinking of LinkedIn posts included, and on-demand encouragement included.
+Additional tools to help with company research, thinking of LinkedIn posts, and on-demand encouragement included.

 **Try it in 30 seconds** → [Getting started (Docker)](#getting-started-docker)